 is Critical

-Reducing greenhouse gas emissions can halt the cascade of risks the Arctic sets off for the rest of the world.
-View major emissions contributors in your country.
+Reducing greenhouse gas emissions can halt the cascade of risks the changing poles set off for the rest of the world.
+View the top emissions contributors in your country.

 2021 major